 That people who might stumble on this drama might be needing at the moment in case they are in the same situation.
 Additionally, it also highlights the challenges youth face while confronting life realities amidst growing up as an adult.
 It also raised awareness among parents about problems their children might be struggling to open up about.

 Admittedly, True Beauty takes the usual elements of youth drama like school bullying and family pressure to obtain high grades.
 But those side stories did not take over the storyline.
 It was funneled to capitalize on the series-winning spots such as friendship and young love.

-Presenting youth problems at a nice pace, the series was able to execute its healing intention targeting young people.
+Presenting youth problems at a nice pace, the series was able to execute its healing intention by targeting young people.
 That was specifically achieved in how Soo-jin reconnects back to her friends.
-It emphasized the usually overlooked virtues youth of today struggles to have – acknowledging mistakes and understanding how forgiveness is two-way.
+It emphasized the usually overlooked virtues youth of today struggle to have – acknowledging mistakes and understanding how forgiveness is two-way.

 Entering the stage of creating identity and future, we learned from Ju-kyung, Suho and Seo-jun how to use the right kind of bravery in complicated situations given to them.
 More than that, we learned how friendship once forged can only be broken mutually.

 Notable Scene Stealers